earvinpiamonte/twitter-stripped/README.md

 A Google Chrome extension for minimal [Twitter](https://twitter.com/) experience for web.

 This project was initially for my personal use.
-Trends, who to follow, and the messages tab are too noisy for me so I decied to build this extension to remove those.
+Trends, who to follow, and the messages tab are too noisy for me so I decided to build this extension to remove those.

 The [extension](https://chrome.google.com/webstore/detail/twitter-stripped/joekhilngfhflafcfahdbjdcoibnhgld) removes components that are less important than just reading the feed (at least for me :wink ).